What Is Achilles Tendinitis?

-- Impaired mobility, unable to point the foot downward or walk on the toes
+- Inability to point the foot downward, bear weight on the affected side, or walk on the toes

 A doctor examines the patient, checking for pain and swelling along the posterior of the leg.
 The doctor interviews the patient regarding the onset, history, and description of pain and weakness.
 The muscles, tissues, bones, and blood vessels may be evaluated with imaging studies, such as X-ray, ultrasound, or MRI.